emdupre/UNIQUE-Community-Calendar/README.md

 Posting events is not restricted to UNIQUE community members, however!
 All relevant posts are welcome.

+You can [add a new event to the calendar](https://tinyurl.com/AddUniqueEvent) by filling out a quick Google form.

-You can view the calendar [here](https://tinyurl.com/CalendarUnique) or follow us on Twitter at [@CalendarUnique](https://twitter.com/CalendarUnique).
+To see existing events, you can view the calendar [here](https://tinyurl.com/CalendarUnique) or follow us on Twitter at [@CalendarUnique](https://twitter.com/CalendarUnique).

 ## Moderating events